taroooyan/bg-wiki/NANO-MANUAL.md

 TROUBLESHOOTING

 PARAMETER SETTINGS
 The MiniSD card that ships with the bGeigie Nano contains a settings ﬁle that has been pre-set by SAFECAST.
-While werecommend retaining the default settings, the parameters can be changed if desired.
+While we recommend retaining the default settings, the parameters can be changed if desired.
 Itʼs best to make a copy of the ﬁle and keep it handy it handy, in case the SD card becomes damaged or corrupted.
 The ﬁle is also available online at: https://github.com/Safecast/bGeigieNanoKit/tree/master/SD%20card